Apple Cider Vinegar

 Apple cider vinegar is a potent antibacterial and antiviral agent that helps kill microorganisms effectively, but can it help put the Herpes Simplex Virus in remission?
 Yes!
 It can!

 When applied topically directly to herpes blisters and other skin irritations, it can reduce itching and inflammation.
-Additionally, apple cider vinegar's acidic nature helps maintain your skin's natural pH, which reduces the likelihood of further blistering.
-Vinegar is a probiotic that protects the body from viral infections when consumed regularly.
+Additionally, apple cider vinegar's acidity helps maintain your skin's natural pH, reducing the likelihood of further blistering.
+Vinegar is a probiotic that helps protect the body against viral infections when consumed regularly.

 Apple cider vinegar is rich in essential minerals that help significantly accelerate the healing of skin wounds and irritations.
 However, apple cider vinegar can sting when applied to irritated skin tissues without being diluted first.